jmdonald/desk-booking/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-Runs a json server development mode.\
-Open [http://localhost:5000](http://localhost:5000) to view it in your browser.
+Runs a json server development mode.\ for mocking endpoints Open [http://localhost:5000/deskBooking](http://localhost:5000/deskBooking) to view it in your browser.

+## To Do
+There are a couple of things here that could be tackled if I had given it more time
+ - Navagation Component
+   - Open Navigation bar from Left as per the designs
+   - close navigation on clicking a link